 If you’ve got a Lenovo laptop, you’ve probably noticed an app called Lenovo Vantage has popped on your PC.
-It sounds like a pension scheme and an instant candidate for uninstallation, but it’s actually a useful set of utilities for keeping your laptop healthy and up-to-date.
-Here’s the lowdown.
+It sounds like a pension scheme and an instant candidate for uninstallation, but it actually contains a useful set of utilities for keeping your laptop healthy and up-to-date.

-Hardware Settings This includes a bunch of handy tweaks that you might not find in the regular Windows 10 Settings menu.
+Device Settings This includes a bunch of handy tweaks that you might not find in the regular Windows 10/11 Settings menu.
 From here, for example, you can switch on the clever Intelligent Cooling feature, which throttles performance when it detects the laptop’s being used on your lap, to keep the base cooler.

 You’ll also find the option to set a new Battery Charge Threshold.
 What the Charlie Dickens does that do?
 Well, if you’re almost always using your laptop plugged into the mains, you’re better off setting the battery to charge to less than 100%.
 This will reduce the length of time the laptop can run on battery power, but improve the health of your battery in the long run.
 Given most laptop batteries can’t be replaced these days, that’s almost certainly worth doing.